arturdryomov/aequatio/README.md

 # Aequatio

-## About

-### What is it
+## What is it
-Aequatio is our university math project for learning and practicing programming and other cool things such as Git.

-### What does aequatio mean
-It goes from latin language and means equation.
+Aequatio is a simple math tool, that helps you to calculate your estimations.

+“Aequatio” itself is a latin word and it means “equation”, so Aequatio tries to follow meaning of its name.

+Aequatio is open source software, it’s distributed under the terms of BSD License.

+## How to get it

+You can see source files here.
+Also you can get install packages for Linux (Ubuntu, Arch), Windows and Mac OS X [here](https://code.google.com/p/aequatio-package/).